Kingjosh007/ben-king/README.md

 # Technical Documentation Page

-This Project was made in collaboration by @KingJosh007 and @BenMukebo as part of Microverse application process.
+This Project was made in collaboration with @BenMukebo as part of Microverse application process.